Asian American Resources

 South Asian Americans Digital Archive - Educator Resources

-Explore our tailor-made resources, lessons, and activities that have been created to support high school and college-level educators in bringing South Asian American history and stories into the classroom.
+Explore resources, lessons and activities that have been created to support high school and college-level educators in bringing South Asian American history and stories into the classroom.

 Topaz Museum

-The mission of the Topaz Museum in Delta, Utah is to preserve the nearby Topaz incarceration site and its World War II history; to interpret the impact of Topaz on the Japanese Americans who were confined there, and the people living in Millard County; and to educate people to help prevent what happened during World War II at Topaz from ever happening again.
+The Topaz Museum in Delta, Utah aims to preserve the nearby Topaz incarceration site and its World War II history.
+It also seeks to interpret the impact of Topaz on the people who were detained there and the Millard County community.

 Wing Luke Museum - Educator Resources